Founded in 2005, YouTube remains the most prominent global video-sharing platform in 2024, raking in significant numbers last year.

 Songs that were related to protest including “This is America,” “Fight the Police,” and others also experienced an increase in plays during the same period.

-5. The U.S. holds the largest single source of YouTube visitors
+Still, it is the largest single source of YouTube viewers.

 The U.S. YouTube visits only compose a fraction of the overall views from around the world, and both India and Japan make up a pretty decent chunk of YouTube traffic with India bringing in 9% and Japan about 5%, respectively.